 Chicago Style Workout 14: Editing Tables

 (Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 We also offer a 30-day free trial of CMOS Online.)

-Note: These questions are designed to test knowledge of The Chicago Manual of Style.
+Note: These questions are designed to test your knowledge of The Chicago Manual of Style.
 Other style guides may have different rules and guidelines.

-[Editor’s update: This quiz has now been updated to refer and link to the 17th edition.]
+Now updated to refer and link to the 18th edition.

+Chicago Style Workout 14: Editing Tables